WebAssembly/spec/spectec/test-prose/TEST.md

   - C.DATAS[x] is OK.

 Instr_ok/load
-- the instruction (LOAD nt' loadop_? memarg) is valid with the function type [I32] -> [valtype] if:
+- the instruction (LOAD nt loadop_? memarg) is valid with the function type [I32] -> [valtype] if:
   - the memory type C.MEMS[0] is mt.
   - Either:
     - loadop_? is ?().
     - the value type valtype is nt.
     - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - Or:
-    - the number type nt' is Inn.
+    - the number type nt is Inn.
     - loadop_? is ?(M _ sx).
     - valtype is Inn.
     - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/store
-- the instruction (STORE nt' sz? memarg) is valid with the function type [I32, valtype] -> [] if:
+- the instruction (STORE nt sz? memarg) is valid with the function type [I32, valtype] -> [] if:
   - the memory type C.MEMS[0] is mt.
   - Either:
     - the pack size sz? is ?().
     - the value type valtype is nt.
     - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - Or:
-    - the number type nt' is Inn.
+    - the number type nt is Inn.
     - sz? is ?(M).
     - valtype is Inn.
     - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).